edmaregidio/ringer_analysis/2020/README.md

-# Run2: 2020
+# Data preparation to Run 2:

-This directory is dedicated to include analysis related to new developments to Run 3.
+This directory is responsible to hold all scripts used to collect samples for tuning phase.

-**NOTE**: This is a preparation to Run 3.
+**WARNING**: Do not change any thing here.